119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 How and Where to Sell Your Old Car Online in Ontario

 This article covers everything — from how to sell your car online and deal with buyers to handling ownership transfer and staying safe.
-We will look at each of these together in more detail, step by step, so you can sell your old car.
+We will look at each step in more detail so you can sell your car smoothly and confidently.

 Things to Prepare Before Selling Your Car Online

 Before you list your car, gather all important documents and details for a smooth sale.
-Here is a complete list of documents that you need to prepare:
+Here is a list of important documents you should prepare:

 • Vehicle Ownership Document (Green Permit): It proves you legally own the car and is needed for transfer.